UK ‘may be over peak’ of latest wave of Covid-19 infections

 Covid-19 infections in the UK have fallen for the first time in two months, though prevalence of the virus remains high, new figures show.

-It is the biggest sign so far that the current wave may have peaked, and comes as the number of hospital patients with Covid-19 is also starting to drop.
+It is the biggest sign so far that the current wave may have peaked, and comes as the number of hospital patients with coronavirus is also starting to drop.

 Infections are not on a clear downwards trend in all parts of the country, however.